Patarchanov/Rock-Paper-Scissers-TOP-Project/README.md

 * Better knowledge of **Javascript** basics.
 * Improved **code structure** and **code readability**.
 * Improved **clean code** writing.
-* My friend is very patient person.
+* My friend is a very patient person.

 ### What could be improved